Hachondeoro/kindness-shake/src/Components/VolunteerIntro.md

 Fill out the form below to register your expression of interest to become a Volunteer with Kindness Shake and one of our team members will contact you shortly.
 &nbsp;
 &nbsp;
-If you have any questions related to volunteering with Kindness Shake, &nbsp;
-please contact us at [volunteers@kindness-shake.com.au](mailto:volunteers@kindness-shake.com.au)
+If you have any questions related to volunteering with Kindness Shake,please contact us at [volunteers@kindness-shake.com.au](mailto:volunteers@kindness-shake.com.au)